sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 SaveParquet Processor
 ---------------------

 ``SaveParquet`` processor saves the incoming DataFrame into the specified path in Parquet format.
-When running on Hadoop, Parquet files gets saved into HDFS.
+When running on Hadoop, Parquet Files get saved into HDFS.

 The DataFrame might be written as multiple part files in the specified folder, depending on the size and partition of the DataFrame.